Activity A: Setting the agenda of the workshop (2/7)

 3. Which questions and data analyses lend themselves best to the NIPN approach?

-The NIPN data expert(s) will facilitate a session to explain what type of data analysis is particularly suited to providing solid answers to policy questions which can be translated into actionable recommendations.
-The choice of data analysis is based on data availability , and the quality and capacity of the team.
-The details of this information is explained in the guidance note on data analysis (section 3.4), as well as in the Technical Note on data Analysis.
+The choice for data analysis methods is based on data availability , data quality and capacity of the team.
+The details of this information are explained in the guidance note on data analysis (section 3.4), as well as in the Technical Note on Data Analysis.